DCC-EX/Support-Doc/Setup & Configure a Wemos Mega2560 ESP8266 WiFi On Board.md

 DCC++EX Mega2560 + ESP8266 WiFI On-Board.
 'A Operational Standalone WiFI DCC Command Station'

 A Tested and Proven Configuration:
- DCC++EX >= 3.0.3
+ DCC++EX >= 3.0.3, a
- Wemos ATMega2560 + ESP8266 WiFI - Combo Board
+ Wemos ATMega2560 + ESP8266 WiFI - Combo Board, a
- Deek Robot L298P Motor Shield
+ Deek Robot L298P Motor Shield, a
-16Vdc Laptop power supply to the Motor Shield with 14.5Vdc to the tracks for HO Gauge 9Vdc power supply to the ATmega boards female 2.1mm power barrel Android Smartphone w Engine Driver v2.26.115 >
+16Vdc Laptop power supply to the Motor Shield with 14.5Vdc to the tracks for HO Gauge, a 9Vdc power supply to the ATmega boards female 2.1mm power barrel, and a Android Smartphone w Engine Driver v2.26.115 >

 Few Multiple Easy Steps;